jizhang/jizhang.github.com/source/_drafts/python-static-type-check.md

 ### Gradual typing

-One that that never changes is that static typing is an opt-in, meaning you can apply it to the whole project or only some of the modules.
+One thing that never changes is that static typing is an opt-in, meaning you can apply it to the whole project or only some of the modules.
 As a result, you can progressively add type hints to certain parts of the program, even just a single function.
-Because in the default setting, mypy will only check functions that has at least one type hint in its signature:
+Because in the default setting, mypy will only check functions that have at least one type hint in its signature:

 ```python
 # Check